-House members.
+House residents.
 We also have a couple of rooms set aside for short term work-exchange visitors.
+Currently Inram from Scotland.

-Kat, Sam, Mary, Steven, Carola, Alicia, Sambam, Khadeja, Bridie, Ashley, Chad, Emilio, Erika, Yana, Suzanne, Jophiel, Nelson, Lorraine, Ana, Maria, Lina, Doruk, Basil, Natalie, Alora, Mojo, Joe, Mike, Miriam, Diana, Meaghan, Derrick, Chantal.
+Marius, Adonia, Elia, Chloe and Antoine, Narjiss, Neslihan, Nazeer, Olivia, Rael and Melanie, Angie and Peter, Andrea, Tonia, John, Jeannie, Silk, Soleil, Alina, Kat (and Marco), Sam, Mary, Steven, Carola, Alicia, Sambam, Khadeja, Bridie, Ashley, Chad, Emilio, Erika, Yana, Diana, Suzanne, Jophiel, Nelson, Lorraine, Ana, Maria, Lina, Doruk, Basil, Natalie, Alora, Mojo, Joe, Mike, Miriam, Diana, Meaghan, Derrick, Chantal.
 See our past residents page.

-The house is an intergenerational mix of people aged 20s to early 50s.
+The house is an intergenerational mix of people aged 20s to 50s.

 Interested in living here?

-For longterm, we either allow a current work-exchanger to stay longer, or we post notices on Craigslist in the month prior to an opening becoming available, but you may also request to be on our waiting list.
-Shared houses often have spaces opening up every several months.
+For longterm, we often allow a current work-exchanger to stay longer.
+If you are interested and are currently in Toronto it may be possible to come by to see the house.
+If no space is currently available you can request to be on our waiting list.
+Shared houses like ours often have spaces opening up every several months.

 Please email us a bit about yourself.
 See our Contact Us page.
-For more about the individual rooms see Pictures.
+For more about the individual rooms see Pictures Needs updating.
 Note: Comments submitted to this website about wanting to live here are read by us, but not posted, unless requested.

 Sorry, no cats.
 Some of us have allergies.